justinmahar/react-sub-unsub/README.md

 To simplify this pattern, you can use the `Subscribe` and `Subscriptions` classes in this library.
 When subscribing to an event, an unsubscribe function is returned.
 Calling this function will remove the listener.

-There is built-in support for subscribing to [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) events and DOM object events, and support for events from any other listener interface.
+There is built-in support for subscribing to [EventEmitter](https://nodejs.org/api/events.html#class-eventemitter) events and DOM object events, and support for events from custom listener interfaces.
+There is also support for timeouts and intervals.

 This library also includes an easy way to unsubscribe all listeners at once with a single call, and is a perfect complement to React effects.